alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 ```
 >**Note:** In the case of lists, it is the responsibility of the platform implementation to handle pagination.
 Alexa sends down the entire list as a JSON response and starts reading out the first five elements of the list.
 At the end of the first five elements, Alexa prompts the user whether or not to read the remaining elements from the list.
 If the user chooses to proceed with the remaining elements, Alexa sends down the entire list as a JSON response but starts reading from the sixth element onwards.

-## Handling External Media Application Sources with MACCAndroidClient <a id="handling-external-media-adapter-with-maccandroidclient"></a>
+## Handling External Media Adapter with MACCAndroidClient <a id="handling-external-media-adapter-with-maccandroidclient"></a>

 The External Media Player (EMP) Adapter allows you to declare and use external media application sources in your application.
 In order to interface with the EMP Adapter, you must use one of the following: